Event Design in outdoor music festival audience behaviour (a critical transformative research note)

 In considering critical event studies, a brief reference to critical pedagogy is made before an initial look at Critical Management Studies (CMS) prior to consideration of Crt...

-Festival leaders and resilient futures: Coast Arts and Local Education
+Festival leaders and resilient futures: Coastal Arts and Local Education

 Presentation / Conference